-Brunel's Business and Management degree will equip you with a broad knowledge and appreciation of business and management as well as the analytical, technical and interpersonal skills required to understand, analyse and address the problems that today’s companies face.
+Brunel's Business and Management degree course will equip you with a broad knowledge and appreciation of issues faced in the world of business.
+You’ll gain the analytical, technical and interpersonal skills required to understand, analyse and address the challenges faced by today’s companies.

-The Business and Management general pathway will cover all the fundamental elements of Business and Management with a range of optional modules to choose from.
-The core components of this degree will offer you the widest range of skills in business and management (see Course Content) including: fundamentals of marketing economies; theoretical and practical characteristics of organisations; various business models and frameworks; the challenges of coping with future uncertainty, and managing change.
+The components of this degree offer you the widest range of core skills in business and management out of all the pathways.
+This includes market economies; theoretical and practical characteristics of organisations; various business models and frameworks; coping with future uncertainty, and managing change.

-Emphasis in this pathway is on globalisation issues generated by multinational enterprises (MNEs) that account for over fifty percent of global output.
-A deeper understanding of the commercial power of MNEs will help students to position themselves strategically in a competitive job market.
+Emphasis on this pathway is on globalisation issues generated by multinational enterprises (MNEs).
+As they account for over fifty percent of global output, a deeper understanding of the commercial power of MNEs will help you position yourself strategically in a competitive job market.

 Contact our Enquiries team.

 Course Enquiries: +44 (0)1895 265599 (before you submit an application)